0x484558/0x484558.github.io/content/blog/cybersec1.md

----
-title: Cybersecurity Fundamentals
-date: 2025-07-05
++++
+title = "Cybersecurity Fundamentals" date = 2025-07-05
-summary: A comprehensive introduction to information security fundamentals, covering the CIA triad, Common Criteria evaluation standards, OWASP Top 10 vulnerabilities, and practical security practices for modern applications.
+description = "A comprehensive introduction to information security fundamentals, covering the CIA triad, Common Criteria evaluation standards, OWASP Top 10 vulnerabilities, and practical security practices for modern applications."

-tags:
-  - security
-  - technology
-  - standards
----
+[taxonomies]
+tags = ["security", "technology", "standards"]
++++

 Security - whether information security or physical - exists at the intersection of asset valuation, threat modeling, and risk management.
 To understand information security as a domain, let us begin by introducing its fundamental concepts - minimum necessary prerequisites and general context.